Telecominfraproject/wlan-cloud-ucentralgw/README.md

 Create yourself a directory and copy that script which you can also get from [here](https://github.com/stephb9959/ucentralgw/blob/main/docker_run.sh).
 You must have the basic configuration file copied in the directory.
 This file must be called `ucentral.properties`.
 You can bring your own or copy it from [here](https://github.com/stephb9959/ucentralgw/blob/main/ucentral.properties).
-You must create the certificates and copy them into your new `certs` directory.
+Please look at [this](#certificates-with-docker) to have the right certificates.
 You need to make sure that the names match the content of the `ucentral.properties` file.
 Once all this is done, you can simply run `docker_run.sh`.

 #### Docker installation directory layout